 I don't understand it.

-You're right, it comes down to recruiting spines and stealing secrets so that we can obtain the intelligence that's going to keep us safe.
+It comes down to recruiting spies and stealing secrets so that we can obtain the intelligence that's going to keep us safe.

-And what I would say about Gina Hassel is there were a lot of people up in the cheap seats who were not involved.
+And what I would say about Gina Haskell is there were a lot of people up in the chief seat who were not involved.

 She was in the arena trying to keep us safe.

-And one of the things she said today at the hearing that really struck a chord with a lot of me and a lot of uh my former colleagues and me was she said experience as a group teacher.
+And one of the things she said today at the hearing that really struck a chord with a lot of me and a lot of my former colleagues and me was she said, experience is a great teacher.

 She's been there.